Ruby Receptionists vs AI: The Cost of Growth

 Cost at Low Volume (50 calls/month)

 At low volume, Ruby remains competitive.
-You're paying $81-151/month premium for human touch, which might be worth it depending on call complexity.
+You're paying a $51/month premium for human touch, which might be worth it depending on call complexity.
+But if your calls average over 1 minute, you'll hit overages fast.

 Cost at Medium Volume (100 calls/month)

 At 100 calls/month, AI becomes notably cheaper.
-You're saving enough annually to hire part-time help or invest in marketing.
+You're saving enough annually to invest in marketing or equipment.

 Cost at High Volume (200 calls/month)